 Future of this sustainable material for Tim looks bright, he would like to use it in different shapes and maybe work on more durable properties.

-The idea to make a series named ‘Pressure Vases‘ came from Tim’s interest in forces applied to the material:
+Tim got the idea to make the series of ‘Pressure Vases‘ when he became interested in forces applied to the material:

 ‘By applying force and using it in a controlled way you can influence the behavior of a material.
-I was doing several experiments connected to this and one of them was pressing tubes until they start to yield.
-Beautiful folds and shapes appeared emphasizing the plasticity of the usually very solid and hard steel.’
+I was doing several experiments connected to this.
+One of the experiments was to press tubes until they start to yield so that beautiful folds and shapes appear.
+As a result, emphasizing the plasticity of the usually very solid and hard steel.

-The colors were selected specifically to work well together with the shape.
-Some colors make it look very soft and others give extra shine to the folded shapes.
+Surely Tim selected the colors specifically to work well together with the shape.
+Some colors give products a very soft look and others give extra shine to the folded shapes.

-Two years ago Tim’s aim was to open a platform that will help with the production of other designers in need and help factories with new views on their own capabilities.
-But currently Tim is enjoying more developing his own projects in which he finally saw potential worth pursuing:
+Two years ago Tim aimed to open a platform to help with the production of other designers in need.
+He wanted to help factories with new views on their own capabilities.
+But currently, Tim enjoys more the developing of his own projects in which he finally saw potential worth pursuing:

-‘For now, I’ve got very enthusiastic about starting my own design studio first and of course I’ll gain a lot of knowledge which I can use later on in many ways, for example helping other designers with their production’.
+‘For now, I’ve got very enthusiastic about starting my own design studio.
+Of course, I’ll gain a lot of knowledge along the way which I can use later on, for example helping other designers with their production’.